OpenGenus/falcon/README.md

 greedy algorithms
 greedy algorithms kruskal minimum spanning tree
 ```
-If you want to save the output of search feature in a json file, then you need to use ```openfalcon --search="greedy algorithms" --results=3 --output=json``` command.
+If you want to have output in json format, then you need to use ```openfalcon --search="greedy algorithms" --results=3 --output=json``` command.

 - **output(Optional)** : Format of output should be entered here.
-If "json" will be entered then output will be printed on the console and also json file will be created named "search_output.json".
+If "json" will be entered then simple output along with json format output will be printed on the console.

-A json file will be created which includes the search term, number of results, search results and time taken for searching the results.
+A json output will include the search term, number of results, search results and time taken for searching the results.

 ##### Recommendations